Updated: 15 October 2021 16:30

 The QA Online Learning and Support Handbook has all the information on how to contact all of your support services throughout your studies, whether remotely, by phone or on-campus when our buildings are open.

-Recognising that some or all of your study will be online you will need to access the University’s resources via internet.
+Some of your study and learning activities will be online you will need to access the University’s resources via internet.

 As such you should have: